 Question Response

-Part 1 1 - Internal Controls and Systems
+Part 11 - Internal Controls and Systems

-1. Are training modules required for each material conflict that is identified or is general training related to material conflicts broadly acceptable?
-Under Part 11, our expectation is for firms to train all appropriate staff on conflicts of interest generally.
+1. Are training modules required for each material conflict that is identified or is general Under Part 11, our expectation is for firms to train all appropriate staff on conflicts of interest generally.
 This would include all registered individuals and supervisory staff, and additional staff as may be necessary depending on their roles and responsibilities.
 We expect that this would include compliance staff.